kaiqiong/predictionShinyApp/README.md

 # A Shiny App for predicting readmisson for dehydration following creation of a diverting loop ileostomy

-This is the code for the [dehydration prediction Shiny App](https://kaiqiong.shinyapps.io/dehydration_app/) I built.
+This is the code for the [prediction Shiny App](https://kaiqiong.shinyapps.io/dehydration_app/) I built.

 # Learn more